TheThingsIndustries/lorawan-stack-docs/doc/content/devices/_index.md

     weight: 3
 ---

-This section contains information to help you work with end devices in {{% tts %}}.
-Here, you'll find guides for adding devices, configuring MAC settings, best practices for designing devices, and much more.
+This section contains guides to add, configure and troubleshoot LoRaWAN® end devices in {{% tts %}}.
+There are also guides on core concepts to learn more and detailed information on popular end devices.